ibrahhhh112/bricker/README.md

   * Known issues:
       * For models with thin outer shells, Bricker may use color of inside face instead of outside face for brick material (see snapchat hotdog file)
       * Applying model rotation when deleting brickified model whose source has rotated parent produces problematic results
+      * In 'Realistic Creek 4' file, Bricker doesn't know which images to use, and simply uses the active UV Map instead of intelligently selecting the UV map affecting that face_idx.